 ☑ Share and go over employee’s tasks and projects here on out;

-☑ Schedule relevant trainings and recommend useful readings;
+☑ Schedule relevant trainings and recommend useful readings and resources;

-☑ Ensure new employee has been introduced to key colleagues;
+☑ Ensure new joiner has been introduced to key colleagues;

 ☑ Introduce employee to other teams and departments;